-Total debt outstanding as of June 30, 2018 was approximately \$62.5 million as shown in Table 4.2.
-The Education Loan Backed Notes represent taxable debt and are rated AAA by Fitch and AA by Standard & Poor's.
-The 2012B Series Bonds represent tax-exempt debt and are rated AA by Standard & Poor's.
+Total debt outstanding as of June 30, 2019 was approximately \$43.7 million as shown in Table 4.2.
+The Education Loan Backed Notes represent taxable debt and are rated AAA by Fitch and AA by S&P Global.

 TABLE 4.2 Alaska Student Loan Corporation Debt Issued and Outstanding